Multifidelity linear regression for scientific machine learning from scarce data: Background

 We can set the derivative of the above expression with respect to $\alpha$ to zero to obtain the optimal $\alpha^* = \arg\min\Var[\hat\mu_n^{\rm CV}]$:

 With this choice of $\alpha$, the variance of the exact control variate estimator is given by

-Thus, the exact control variate estimator has lower variance than the standard Monte Carlo estimator if the control variate $W$ is correlated with $f^{(1)}(Z)$: the better the correlation, the greater the variance reduction.
-Approximate control variate estimators have slightly different variance expressions and associated variance reduction conditions, but the main idea that improved correlation leads to greater variance reduction remains the same, see~\cite{Peherstorfer15Multi} for details.
+Thus, the exact control variate estimator has lower variance than the standard Monte Carlo estimator if the control variate $U$ is correlated with $f^{(1)}(Z)$: the better the correlation, the greater the variance reduction.
+Approximate control variate estimators have more complex variance expressions and associated variance reduction conditions, but the main idea that improved correlation leads to greater variance reduction remains the same, see e.g.,~\cite{Peherstorfer15Multi,gorodetskyGeneralizedApproximateControl2020} for details.

-The main idea of multifidelity Monte Carlo (MFMC) is to use low-fidelity models to define approximate control variates, i.e., let $f^{(2)}:\R^d\to\R$ be a lower-fidelity model for the same system described by $f^{(1)}$, and let the control variate be given by $W = f^{(2)}(Z)$.
-We now present the MFMC method introduced and analyzed in~\cite{Peherstorfer15Multi}, which generalizes to a hierarchy of $K\geq 2$ models $f^{(1)},\ldots,f^{(K)}:\R^d\to\R$.
-Let $w_k$ denote the cost of model $f^{(k)}$ and let
+The main idea of multifidelity control variate estimation is to use low-fidelity models to define approximate control variates, i.e., let $f^{(2)}:\R^d\to\R$ be a lower-fidelity model for the same system described by $f^{(1)}$, and let the control variate be given by $U = f^{(2)}(Z)$.
+We can generalize this idea to a hierarchy of $K\geq 2$ models $f^{(1)},\ldots,f^{(K)}:\R^d\to\R$ by adding additional approximate control variates based on each model to the estimator~\eqref{eq: control varaite}.
+All multifidelity control variate strategies are variations on this theme: for clarity of exposition, we now introduce only the multifidelity Monte Carlo (MFMC)~\cite{Peherstorfer15Multi} approach.
+MFMC is the focus of \Cref{sec: MF regression}, which introduces our method, and \Cref{sec: numerics}, which provides numerics.
+We emphasize that other multifidelity control variate strategies, such as ACV~\cite{gorodetskyGeneralizedApproximateControl2020} and MLBLUE~\cite{schadenMultilevelBestLinear2020,crociMultioutputMultilevelBest2023} estimators, can be substituted everywhere an MFMC estimator is used, and we discuss key differences between MFMC and ACV and MLBLUE where appropriate.